 3> perform the satellite switch with resynchronization as specified in 5.7.19 at the time indicated by t-Service for the serving cell.

 NOTE: UE should attempt to re-acquire SIB19 before the end of the duration indicated by ntn-UlSyncValidityDuration and epochTime by UE implementation.

+NOTE X: UE supporting satellite switch with re-synchronization should attempt to re-acquire SIB19 before the t-Service by UE implementation in order to acquire ntn-Config within SatSwitchWithReSync, if SatSwitchWithReSync is included in SIB19.

 [...]